Eneru/house-price-prediction/README.md

 ├── pyproject.toml     <- Project configuration file with package metadata for │                         house_price_prediction and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+├── house_price_prediction   <- Source code for use in this project.
+│   │
+│   ├── __init__.py             <- Makes house_price_prediction a Python module
+│   │
+│   ├── config.py               <- Store useful variables and configuration
+│   │
+│   ├── dataset.py              <- Scripts to download or generate data
+│   │
+│   ├── modeling
+│   │   ├── __init__.py
+│   │   ├── predict.py          <- Code to run model inference with trained models
+│   │   ├── train.py            <- Code to train models
+│   │   └── schemas.py          <- Code of the @dataclass and pydantic models
+│   │
+│   └── plots.py                <- Code to create visualizations
 │
-├── setup.cfg          <- Configuration file for flake8
-│
-└── house_price_prediction   <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes house_price_prediction a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
+├── api.py             <- Code to run the FastAPI with a predict route │
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations
+└── api.py             <- Code to run the Streamlit app
 ```

 ---

 ## 🚀 How to Run

+### Prerequisites

+1. Put the kaggle.json file in the .kaggle in the root folder, it must contain 2 fields : `username` and `key` *(which is the API key)*.

+### Test it

 1. Clone the repo
 2. Install dependencies